Physical vs. Chemical Sunscreen

 Some can cause allergic reactions.

-Protection How much protection is offered depends on the particle size of the UV filters and overall product formulation.
+How much protection is offered depends on the amount of the active ingredient in the sunscreen, particle size of the UV filters, photostability, and overall product formulation.

-Zinc oxide and titanium dioxide are helpful in protecting against UVB and UVA rays, but not the full spectrum of UVA rays.
+Titanium dioxide protects against UVB rays, but not the full spectrum of UVA rays.

-Chemical filters offer more coverage against UVA and UVB rays than physical sunscreens.
+Chemical filters offer more coverage against UVA and UVB rays than physical sunscreens, but the range of protection will depend on the particular active and its stability.

 Avobenzone, for example, protects against the full spectrum UVA rays.